AdobeDocs/experience-manager-65.en/help/forms/developing/protecting-documents-policies.md

 For code examples using the Document Security service, see the following Quick Starts:

-* “Quick Start (EJB mode): Applying a policy to a PDF document using the Java API”
+* “Quick Start (EJB mode): Applying a policy to a PDF document using the Java API"
-* “Quick Start (SOAP mode): Applying a policy to a PDF document using the Java API”
+* “Quick Start (SOAP mode): Applying a policy to a PDF document using the Java API"

 **See also**